SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 This type erasure prevents ``FutureType`` from appearing in the type of ``typeErasedDrawing``.

-For a complete list of how builder syntax is transformed into calls to the builder type's methods, see :ref:`Attributes_resultBuilder`.
+For a complete list of how Swift transforms builder syntax into calls to the builder type's methods, see :ref:`Attributes_resultBuilder`.